Oblomets/rsschool-cv/cv.md

 * moblomets@gmail.com

 ## About Me
-> I am an engineer with the goal of changing my occupation to web development.
+> I am an engineer who wants to become a web developer.

 ## Scills:
 * HTML